AdobeDocs/commerce-frontend-core/src/pages/guide/themes/debug.md

 A search through the app directory for occurrences of "minicart-wrapper" in `.phtml` files returns the `app/code/Magento/Checkout/view/frontend/templates/cart/minicart.phtml` template.

 Since it is not recommended to edit the default files, you need to add overriding files if you want to customize the template.
-For details about overriding templates please refer to [Customizing Theme Template]({{ page.baseurl }}/frontend-dev-guide/templates/template-walkthrough.html).
+For details about overriding templates please refer to [Customizing Theme Template](../templates/walkthrough.md).

-## Locate layouts {#debug-theme-layout}
+## Locate layouts

 Just like templates, layouts are saved on a per-module basis.
 You can easily locate the [layout](https://glossary.magento.com/layout) file by determining in which module the templates for the element you are interested in reside in.